-Tech giants Facebook, Google, Twitter and TikTok have on Friday launched a pilot project to educate religious and community organizations on how to use social media for combating the threat of online radicalisation, the media reported.
+Tech giants Facebook, Google, Twitter, and TikTok launched a pilot project on Friday to educate religious and community organizations on how to use social media to combat the threat of online radicalization, the media reported.

-The project will arm the religious and community organisations with skills to widen their online reach and facilitate sensitive discourse in the digital sphere, the Strait Times reported.
+The project will arm the religious and community organizations with skills to widen their online reach and facilitate sensitive discourse in the digital sphere, the Strait Times reported.

 The companies will run three workshops from June to August, which will educate the religious organizations on how to present educational information in a way that is relatable to young people, such as through Instagram stories or TikTok videos.

-Participating religious organisations include the Islamic Religious Council of Singapore (Muis), the National Council of Churches of Singapore and the Taoist Federation, the report said.
+Participating religious organizations include the Islamic Religious Council of Singapore (Muis), the National Council of Churches of Singapore, and the Taoist Federation, the report said.

 While social media has the power to divide, it also has the power to unite.
 Our technology partners are working with us to positively influence online spaces so we can grow common ground in our community,- Alvin Tan,A Minister of State for Culture, Community and Youth while announcing the initiative.

-The workshops will also teach the organisations how to report extremist content to the platforms as well as facilitate open discussions on race and religion through live stream.
+The workshops will also teach the organizations how to report extremist content to the platforms as well as facilitate open discussions on race and religion through live streams.

 “I would say emphatically that hate, intolerance, and extremism are not what we want on Facebook.
 They have no place,” Clara Koh, Facebook’s head of public policy for Singapore and ASEAN, was quoted as saying during the program’s launch.